Wednesday, April 9, 2025

 A boat show was scheduled for the upcoming weekend, and I had to vacate the free dock by Friday.

-On Thursday, I walked the town and visited the flea markets and the marine electronics store to pick up Chris’ Seatalk adapter.
-Did Piggly Wiggly, I got a lot of junk at the flea market.
+On Thursday, I walked the town and visited the flea markets and the marine electronics store to pick up Chris' Seatalk adapter.
+Then I did a Piggly Wiggly run, and then I got a lot of junk at the flea market.

 I had to undock and re-dock several times at the free dock during my stay.